chsueh2/MLR_logistic/README.md

-# Multiple Linear RegressionMLR and Logistic Models
+# Multiple Linear Regression (MLR) and Logistic Models

 Fit and predict with multiple linear regression models and, similarly, with logistic regression models.